OpenVidu/openvidu.io-docs/docs/advanced-features/ip-cameras.md

 #### Events dispatched in the clients

-Whenever you call this method, a new participant will join the chosen session, and a new stream will be published to it.
+Whenever you call this method, a new Connection to the session will be created and a new stream will be published.
 All the expected events are triggered in every client connected to the Session, just as when a regular client joins and publishes to a session.
 The workflow is:

-1. Your backend publishes an IP Camera to the session as shown in the code snippets above
+1. Your backend publishes an IP Camera to the session by creating a new Connection of type `IPCAM`, as shown in the code snippets above.
 2. Every client connected to that session will receive a **[connectionCreated](api/openvidu-browser/classes/connectionevent.html){:target="_blank"}** event.
-This event will be no different to any *connectionCreated* event dispatched by a regular client joining the session
+This event will be no different to any *connectionCreated* event dispatched by a regular client joining the session.
 3. Every client connected to that session will receive a **[streamCreated](api/openvidu-browser/classes/streamevent.html){:target="_blank"}** event.
-The only difference with any other *streamCreated* event dispatched by a regular client publishing to the session is that the Stream object returned by the event will have property `typeOfVideo` set to `IPCAM`.
+The only difference with any other *streamCreated* event dispatched by a regular client publishing to the session is that the Stream object returned by the event will have property [typeOfVideo](api/openvidu-browser/classes/stream.html#typeofvideo){:target="_blank"} set to `IPCAM`.
 Users can subscribe to this stream as any other regular stream to start receiving the IP camera's feed (see [Subscribe/Unsubscribe from a stream](cheatsheet/subscribe-unsubscribe){:target="_blank"}).

 After [unpublishing the IP camera](#how-to-unpublish-ip-cameras) all participants connected to the session will receive the proper **[streamDestroyed](api/openvidu-browser/classes/streamevent.html){:target="_blank"}** and **[connectionDestroyed](api/openvidu-browser/classes/connectionevent.html){:target="_blank"}** events.